-Need a healthy bread roll in a hurry?
+Need healthy bread rolls in a hurry?
 Try these wholemeal carrot soda bread rolls.
-They take just ten minutes to prepare and bake in half an hour.
+They take just ten minutes to prepare and bake in 30 minutes.
 Delicious with soup.

 What is soda bread?